Section 44. Intentionally encouraging or assisting an offence.

 So why is it that an organisation which daily promotes criminality and incitement to crime is not only allowed to get away with it, but, when it demands the right to have a say in our legislature and to be consulted about all matters of morality and ethics, is listened to and given a power to meddle far in excess of its support in many civilised countries?

-Would we give even a second's thought to such a demand from any other criminal organisation?
-(Tweet this)
+Would we allow this from any other criminal organisation?

 I appreciate you are using religion as an excuse for this antisocial behaviour, and thank you for yet another demonstration of how sanctimonious bigots do that, but please try to act like a person with a conscience and respect my polite request to desist.